harsh1000-hub/harsh1000-hub/README.md

 <div align="center">

- 🔭 **Have 9 months of experience as an Associate Engineer Trainee in Nagarro**
+ 🔭 **Currently working in EY as a Senior Analyst and before that have 9 months of experience as an Associate Engineer Trainee at Nagarro**

- 🌱 I’m currently learning **MERN Stack, DevOps, Data Structures & Algorithms**

-💬 Ask me about **Node.js, React, Databases... or anything [here](https://www.linkedin.com/in/harsh-vardhan-561bb6190/)**
+💬 Ask me about **Java Backend, React, Databases... or anything [here](https://www.linkedin.com/in/harsh-vardhan-561bb6190/)**

  </div>